Online Ticket Special:

 Buy your tickets online and receive unlimited general admission to all four festival locations, including Bruce's Mill, Kortright Centre, Island Lake, & Terra Cotta.*

-* Tickets can be redeemed at any location, during public hours.
+* Tickets can be redeemed at any location and on any date of the festival, during public hours.
+Hours and days vary at each location.
 Must present tickets to receive entry.
 Hours vary at each location.

 The History of Maple Syrup